-Even factoring in the conversion of deals from its pipeline, the Company saw growth in its sales pipeline, still in excess of \$7 million.
+Even factoring in the conversion of deals from its pipeline, the Company has seen new deals added to its sales pipeline, in excess of \$7 million, along with the addition of new teaming partners targeted at the financial services market for our Velocity product offering.
 As a reminder, when economic uncertainty hit in the beginning of the COVID pandemic, the Company actually saw its pipeline double, in large part because prospective customers realized that their prior IT investments were good but not good enough to address supply chain issues and increase productivity in the manner that the Boardwalk Digital Ledger platform could deliver.
-While the Company is seeing a similar positive trend, it does recognize that the timing of closings might fluctuate.
+We believe ESG challenges are an extension of those supply chain issues, with prospective clients needing better data management for tracking, serialization, and audit trails to execute ESG strategies.
+The Company also believes supply chain visibility will be a major area of focus in the near future with several new opportunities where the Boardwalk Digital Ledger platform can uniquely provide a method to improve decision making by tracking and correlating items, and the trails they leave, as they progress and change to enhance visibility across and within that supply chain ecosystem.
+While the Company is seeing a similar positive trend, it does recognize that the timing of closings does fluctuate.
 Further, the Company's pipeline only includes bottoms-up deals that have an identified project for each customer with target closing and factored contribution, based solely upon expected revenue in the first year that a contract closes, not over the economic life of the engagement.
 In addition, while the new opportunities in the banking and financial services markets are large, the Company has only included two near-term deals, rather than all prospects - to avoid inflating the pipeline (and expectations) with the recognition that this market might have larger than average sales cycles.
-We believe the breadth and size of that pipeline reflect these prospective customers' demand and need for our time-based digital ledger platform by enterprises struggling with managing structured and unstructured data in their supply chain, compliance, tracking, security, and real-time accurate decision making, while still maintaining data quality and provenance.
+We believe the breadth and size of that pipeline reflects these prospective customers' demand and need for our time-based digital ledger platform by enterprises struggling with managing structured and unstructured data in their supply chain, compliance, tracking, security, and real-time accurate decision making, while still maintaining data quality and provenance.